arctop/android-sdk/arctopSDK/README.md

 ### Cleanup Phase

-#### 1. Shutdown the SDK
+#### 1. Shut Down the SDK

 Call **shutdownSdk()** to have Arctop release all of its resources.

 #### 2. Unbind From the Service

-Once the SDK is shutdown, you can safely unbind from the service.
+Once the SDK is shut down, you can safely unbind from the service.

+## Using the SDK Outside of Android and iOS

+Arctop™ provides a LAN webserver that allows non-Android, non-iOS clients access to the SDK data.
+For more info see [Stream Server Docs](https://github.com/arctop/android-sdk/blob/main/Arctop-Stream.md).

+It is highly recommended to first read through this documentation to have a better understanding of the SDK before trying to work with the stream server.